 As the power output is directly linked to wind speed, it's useful to have an estimate of the average wind speed the generator will be exposed to.
-Obviously this will vary in different seasons and if you move around, but it will help to have a rough idea of whether your wind turbine will be exposed to mainly low, medium or higher winds.

-This is usually straightforward for sailors who know more about wind strength than the average person!
+Obviously this will vary in different seasons and if you move around, but it will help to have a rough idea of whether your wind turbine will be exposed to mainly low, medium or higher winds. - strength than the average person!
 Otherwise wind meters are available that are small and easy to use.